Mersal (soundtrack): Critical response

 The album opened to rave reviews from critics upon release.
 V. Lakshmi from The Times of India rated three-and-a-half out of five stars, stating that "Rahman has been on an experimental mode in his last few albums, and he continues experimenting in 'Mersal' as well, especially with tunes and indigenous instruments.
 While the lengthy numbers may not be attractive in its first listen, the songs will be a perfect pick in the playlist, while being played on loop."
 She felt that the album was "grand" especially in terms of "soundscape and orchestration".
 Writing for Firstpost, Mridula Ramadugu felt that the soundtrack is "a mix of Vijay's commercial expectations with Rahman's trademark music" and a "mixed bag of tunes and noteworthy lyrics (by Vivek), with few catchy and few forgettable tracks".
 Ashameera Aiyappan of The Indian Express called the album as "a mix of mass and class".
 Behindwoods gave the album a rating of 3.25 out of five stars saying, "AR Rahman weaves out a mass based classy album fitting in all the elements required for Vijay's screen presence".

 Archana Nathan of Scroll.in called that "The score by Rahman tries to accommodate the requirements of a mass entertainer".
 She further added that "whether it comes to highly energetic tracks such as 'Aalaporaan Thamizhan' or 'Mersal Arasan', Rahman accentuates the effusive lyrics by beating the drums heavily at the turn of each phrase".
 Writing for BollywoodLife.com, Karthika Raveendran stated that "with an album like this, the music maestro (AR Rahman) hasn't lost his sheen, magic or his ability to surprise even after 25 years".
-Indiaglitz gave the album a rating of 3.25 out of save, calling the album "a mixture of mass and class", further saying the tracks as "innovative".
+Indiaglitz gave the album a rating of 3.25 out of five, calling the album "a mixture of mass and class", further saying the tracks as "innovative".
 In contrast, Critic Ramesh Kannan from Moviecrow rated the album three out of five, stating that "AR Rahman delivers a mass album to satiate Vijay fans but the soundtrack is far-off from the composer's best."
 Vipin Nair of Music Aloud called the album as "short and unremarkable" assigning a score of two-and-a-half out of five.
 Karthik Srinivasan of Milliblog stated the album as "Rahman's weakest in ages".